-To be completely frank I was petrified that I would not like Finland.
-I seem to gravitate toward Latin-based countries or those with an interesting indigenous story and I was worried it would feel cold and sterile like Austria.
-My only reference point has been Petri and Ikea – and oh wait Ikea is from Sweden and Finland is not technically part of Scandinavia because it is a different culture.
+To be completely frank I was petrified that I would not like Finland and I wondered if I would like any of the things to do in Helsinki.
+I seem to gravitate toward Latin-based countries or those with an interesting indigenous story.
+I was worried Finland would feel cold and sterile like Austria.
+My only reference point has been Ikea – and oh wait Ikea is from Sweden and Finland is not technically part of Scandinavia because it is a different culture.

-To be fair I think it is partly his fault, he warned me that Finns were not outgoing and probably would not talk to me, he also warned me that everything was so expensive and I could not find a beer under $10.
+I blame my Finnish friend Petri, he warned me that Finns were not outgoing and probably would not talk to me.
+He also warned me that everything was so expensive and I could not find a beer under $10.

 I adore Petri but he was oh so wrong.